SWISS-MODEL/covid-19-Annotations-on-Structures/README.md

   P0DTC2	230	330	#FFA500	One more!
   ```
 - UniProtKB ACs with links can be found in our [SARS-CoV-2 page](https://swissmodel.expasy.org/repository/species/2697049)

+If anyone wants to work on alternative ways to visualize the protein structures, we are happy to provide the structures.
+Also we are actively working on extending the structural coverage of the SARS-CoV-2 proteome by using protein predictions from colleagues participating in CASP.

 ## Context